Missing Persons (Terriers): Plot

-Hank and Britt decide to find the missing girl, Jessica Sampson.
-Her college roommate tells them that she planned to leave for Cambodia before disappearing.
-Using their contacts, they discover that she planned to leave with a man named Adam Fisher, who bought the plane tickets.
+Hank and Britt visit Jessica’s apartment, learning from her roommate that Jessica was planning a trip to Cambodia before her disappearance.
+Using their hacker contacts, they discover Sampson missed her flight along with a man named Adam Fisher, who bought the plane tickets.
 They visit Adam's house, finding Jessica (Olivia Dawn York) bound and gagged in a closet.
-The police have finally identified the amnesiac as Adam.
-As Hank still investigates more about Adam, Steph has a breakdown when she discovers that her encounters with the child were just hallucinations, causing some disturbance in the neighborhood.
+Learning from Jessica that she and Adam were classmates, Hank deduces that Adam harbored a crush on Jessica and the anti-malarial likely caused the paranoia that made him kidnap her; he urges Mark to treat Adam with compassion.
+Steph has a breakdown when she discovers that her encounters with Elle were just hallucinations.